WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/slashes.md

 [tip] Recommended: The UI/UX for the plugin was recently updated. [/tip]
 [tip] Recommended: The website can be developed with HTML/CSS as well. [/tip]

+## Slashes with alternatives

+Don't use slashes to separate alternatives.
+Don't substitute a slash for the words *and* or *or*.

+**Examples**

+[warning] Not Recommended: You can install the plugin by uploading/searching in the directory. [/warning]
+[tip] Recommended: You can install the plugin by uploading it, or searching it in the directory. [/tip]

 ## Slashes with URLs